Introduction

 The role of training in choosing the right approach

-Effective use of both visual and digital authentication requires proper training.
+Effective use of both visual and electronic authentication requires proper training.
 Inspectors must know when to escalate from visual checks to digital analysis.

 Training should address: